tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

   step_normalize(all_numeric_predictors())
 ```

-These two objects are combined into a model workflow and is also fit:
+These two objects are combined into a model workflow and then the model is fit to the data:

 ```r